KaitlynKeil/takehome/README.md

 `$ node bookbub_analysis.js python genre_detector.py`

 If your submission does not pass the provided test case, you will be alerted to the issue.
 Continue working on your program until the tool determines your output is correct.
-Oonce this happens, a zip file will be generated called `bookbub_analysis.zip`.
+Once your program is working as expected, the tool will generated a zip-file named `bookbub_analysis.zip`.
 Please include this file in your final submission.

 If you experience any difficulties installing node or using our tool, don't sweat it.
 Just let us know when you submit and we'll be sure to inform the engineer grading your submission.

-### Submission
+### Submitting

 Please create a zip file containing
 0) Any source code files needed to run your program